covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 Below are some outputs and commentary from this project's Jupyter notebook that answer the questions above.

+## Network Graphs

-These [networkx](https://networkx.github.io/) visualizations are a bit of a mess, but they should get the point across of how interconnected the SPF trust relationships are.
+These [networkx](https://networkx.github.io/) visualizations of the Fortune 100 and Alexa 100 are a bit of a mess, but they should get the point across of how interconnected the SPF trust relationships are.

 ### Fortune 100 SPF Trusted Networks Graph
 <a href="/images/spf/fortune-100-networkx.png"><img src="/images/spf/fortune-100-networkx.png" width="600px"></a>